Skip to main content

 How to use this harness & lanyard inspection checklist

 2. Systematically inspect each harness component.
 Hold the webbing in both hands and flex it, looking for cuts, fraying, abrasion, burns or chemical damage.
-Check all stitching, D-rings, buckles and labels.
+Check all stitching, D-rings, buckles and labels.: Work from the dorsal D-ring down each shoulder strap, across the chest strap and along both leg straps.
+Flex the webbing in short sections to expose hidden cuts or abrasion.
+Check every bar tack and stitched junction for broken or pulled threads.
+Inspect D-rings and buckles for corrosion, distortion or cracks.

-4. Check expiry - confirm the equipment is within its manufacturer service life (typically 10 years from manufacture or 5 years from first use).
+4. Check expiry - confirm the equipment is within its manufacturer service life (typically 10 years from manufacture or 5 years from first use).: Cross-reference the manufacture date on the equipment label with the manufacturer stated service life.
+If the label is illegible or missing, the equipment must be removed from service.
+Record the calculated expiry date on the checklist so future inspectors can verify at a glance.

 5. If any item fails, record the defect, remove the equipment from service, and tag it as unserviceable.
-Do not return it to use until repaired or replaced.
+Do not return it to use until repaired or replaced.: Attach a red out-of-service tag to the item and physically separate it from serviceable equipment to prevent accidental use.
+Record the defect description and the action taken (sent for repair, condemned, replaced) on the checklist and in the asset register.

 In MapTrack, you can digitise safety inspections and compliance forms.
 Each submission is stored as a timestamped PDF against the asset record.